Counseling Psychology Ph.D. Program Learning Objectives

 The counseling psychology doctoral program in the Department of Educational Psychology has as its mission the preparation of counseling psychologists as educators, practitioners, researchers, and leaders who facilitate and promote the healthy personal, interpersonal, educational, and vocational development of the individuals they serve and enhance the environments in which those individuals function".
 We endeavor to meet this mission via three overarching goals:

-- Goal I: The program produces graduates who are competent scientist-practitioner generalists.
+- Goal I: The program produces graduates who are multi-culturally competent scientist-practitioner health service psychologists.